 The Company operates an equity-settled, share-based compensation plan, under which the entity receives services from employees and non-employees as consideration for equity instruments (options) of the Company.
-The total amount to be expensed is determined by reference to the fair value of the services received and if not determinable, the fair value of options of the options granted.
+The Company also issues warrants as consideration for services received.
+The total amount to be expensed is determined by reference to the fair value of the services received and if not determinable, the fair value of options and warrants granted.